 When my husband and I recently drove to Branson, we passed by the giant cross once again.
 And once again, I wanted to stop but we were on a tight schedule.
 On the way back to Ohio, with my husband not feeling well and sleeping in the passenger seat of our truck, I finally got my chance and pulled off the Interstate early one Sunday morning and followed the signs to the big cross.

 Once you exit the Interstate, it only takes a few minutes to arrive in the parking lot of the cross, which is located in an industrial area surrounded by fields.

-I arrived early so the Visitor’s Center, that is manned by volunteers, was closed.
-I’m told that inside, visitor’s can watch a short film that shows the construction of the cross.
+I arrived early so the Visitor’s Center, which is manned by volunteers, was closed.
+I’m told that inside, visitors can watch a short film that shows the construction of the cross.

 Around the base of the cross are ten stations.
 Visitors may push a small button to hear one of the Ten Commandments and a short message.
 Benches are provided for visitors to sit quietly and reflect.

 The giant cross was dedicated in the midst of one of the darkest days in American history, offering hope on the evening of September 16, 2001.